WooCommerce vs Shopify

 shopify themes

-Naturally, the process of ensuring that every Shopify theme works equally well on the Shopify platform means that you have fewer options for customization.
-A Shopify store typically allows you to change some of the colors and images, and that is the extent of your design options.
+A Shopify store typically allows you to change some of the colors and images, which is the extent of your design options.

 For this reason, many Shopify stores look alike, which reduces customer recognition.